jimchen2000/Medicine/Immunology/Immune Cells/Mast Cell.md

 5. Activated by **vancomycin** directly → Degranulation → Red man syndrome: widespread red rash
 6. Releasing **histamine**
-   -making blood vessels more leaky
+   → making blood vessels more leaky
-   - dilating the blood vessels to increase local blood flow
+   → dilating the blood vessels to increase local blood flow
 7. Releasing **heparin**
    → mediating the synthesis of bradykinin and other inflammatory cytokines to increase blood flow → maintaining blood flow in capillaries due to its anti-coagulation